Open Sailing

 20′ fractional sloop keelboat great for a heavy wind cruise!
 Also used for private lessons.

 Friday night youth race clinics are open to all youth interested free of charge!
 Race Clinic’s will be from 5:30pm-6:30pm topics will be intro to racing sailboats: right of way rules, start sequence/starting a race, basic tactics, rounding racing marks, different racing courses, and more!
-Youth that have experience sailing lasers are welcome to sign up for the race series that follows the clinic.
+Youth that have experience sailing lasers are welcome to sign up for the race series that follows the clinic for Fleet A (Advanced) or Fleet B (Beginner).
 Youth sailors will need a DSSA youth, family, or day membership ($10) to participate on the water.
 Racing will be from 7pm-9pm.
 Youth that are interested that don’t have laser experience can take lessons or sign up for DSSA youth camps before the series!
 This clinic and race series will be hosted by the DSSA along with DYC members.
-Please contact the DSSA with more questions!
+Please contact the DSSA Waterfront Director to sign up for the race series for Fleet A or B.

-Friday Night Youth Race Clinic and Laser Series Schedule
+Youth Race Clinic and Laser Series Schedule 2026

 We partner with Northland Adaptive Recreation to provide sailing experiences and lessons for sailors with physical disabilities.
 We have proper equipment to handle most needs.
-For details on available programs and dates, contact Mr. Mark Hanna, Courage’s Sports and Recreation Coordinator, at 218-491-0585.
+For more details on Northland Adaptive Recreation contact 218-337-4120 or email infoNAR@mdfoundation.org

 COMMUNITY SAILING